 Coba Mayan Ruins

 After a more relaxing first day in Tulum, today will be packed with nonstop adventure.
 Start your day early, with a trip to the Coba Mayan Ruins.
+You can book one of these excursions to visit the ruins.
 You’ll want to leave your hotel no later than 7:30 AM, as it takes about an hour to get to the ruins.
 They are best enjoyed before the sun is too strong, and without too many other people.

 Spend a few hours exploring the ruins, making sure to climb the largest pyramid at the far point of the park.
 Once you’ve had your fill, grab some breakfast, or an early lunch at Restaurante Nicte Ha.
 The food is delicious, and it is located right in the car park for the Coba ruins.